China Sales Strategy & Tips for Companies selling into China

 - Fresh Food

-Chinese buyers like to buy fresh food products from countries which have good reputation for food quality and food quality control.
+Chinese buyers like to buy fresh food products from countries which have a good reputation for food quality and food quality control.

 Chinese buyers love seafood.
 There are increasing health concerns over local Chinese seafood and because some types of seafood that can’t be found in China the demand for foreign seafood has grown steadily over the years.